Quantum Wasserstein isometries of the $n$-qubit state space: a Wigner-type result: Quantum Wasserstein isometries of the -qubit state space with respect to the symmetric transport cost --- the proof of Theorem

 \section{Quantum Wasserstein isometries of the $n$-qubit state space with respect to the symmetric transport cost --- the proof of Theorem \ref{thm:n-qubit-symmetric}}

 The proof of Theorem \ref{thm:n-qubit-symmetric} is divided into several steps.
 First, we prove that every Wigner symmetry (that is, unitary or anti-unitary conjugation) of the state space $\cS\ler{\C^{2^n}}$ is a quantum Wasserstein isometry.
-We recall that a linear map $U: \cH \to \cH$ is called unitary if it is surjective and $\inner{Ux}{Uy}=\inner{x}{y}$ for all $x,y \in \cH,$ while a conjugate-linear map $U: \cH \to \cH$ is called anti-unitary if it is surjective and $\inner{Ux}{Uy}=\inner{y}{x}=\overline{\inner{x}{y}}$ for all $x,y \in \cH.$ The precise statement is formulated in Proposition \ref{prop:Wigner-symmetries-are-isometries} below.
+We recall that a linear map $U: \cH \to \cH$ is called unitary if it is surjective and $\inner{Ux}{Uy}=\inner{x}{y}$ for all $x,y \in \cH,$ while a conjugate-linear map $U: \cH \to \cH$ is called anti-unitary if it is surjective and $\inner{Ux}{Uy}=\inner{y}{x}=\overline{\inner{x}{y}}$ for all $x,y \in \cH.$ We also note that the transpose $A^T$ of a bounded conjugate-linear map $A: \cH \to \cK$ is the bounded conjugate-linear map $A^T$ that maps $\cK^*$ into $\overline{\cH}^*$ and is defined by the property that $\varphi(Ax)=\ler{A^T \varphi}(x)$ for all $x \in \cH$ and $\varphi \in \cK^*,$ where $\overline{\cH}^*$ stands for the space of conjugate-linear functionals on $\cH.$ The precise statement is formulated in Proposition \ref{prop:Wigner-symmetries-are-isometries} below.
 The proof of Proposition \ref{prop:Wigner-symmetries-are-isometries} follows a pattern which is similar to the proof of the analogous statement for qubit in \cite{GPTV23}.
 However, the precise understanding of the spectral decomposition of the cost operator $C_{\text{sym},n}$ allows us to greatly simplify the computations, even though the $1$-qubit case discussed in \cite{GPTV23} is a very special case of the $n$-qubit case treated here.

 \begin{proposition} Let $\rho, \omega \in \cS\ler{\C^{2^n}}$ and $U$ be a unitary or anti-unitary transformation on $\C^{2^n}.$ Then

 \end{proposition}

 \begin{proof} It is sufficient to show that